Grampians National Park: Food and Wine Festival

 Grampians National Park is home to one of Australia's longest running food and wine festivals, Grampians Grape Escape, held over the first weekend of May in Halls Gap every year.
 Launched in 1992, the Grampians Grape Escape is a hallmark event for Victoria and provides food and wine offerings by more than 100 local artisan producers, live music and family entertainment.

 Natural disasters

-A major bushfire burned out about 50% of the Grampians National Park in January 2006.
+Lightning caused a major bushfire that burned out about 127,000 ha (47%) of the Grampians National Park in January 2006.
 Soon afterwards the first signs of regeneration were already visible with, for example, regrowth of the eucalyptus trees.
 Many trees exhibit epicormic growth, where a mass of young shoots re-sprout along the whole length of the trunk to the base of the tree.
 Major flooding followed 5 years later in January 2011, forcing the closure of some parts of the Grampians National Park for several months.

+Furthermore since 2006, the Grampians National Park has experienced another two large-scale fires, both caused by lightning.
+These fires have impacted roughly 85% of the Grampians National Park.

+In the 2024-2025 summer, 2 bushfires burnt an estimated 136,329 hectares of the park and surrounding private land.